25 Feb How the Death Penalty Is a COVID-19 Superspreader

 Executions are no exception to COVID-19’s spread across the country.
 Between Dec.
 16 and Dec.
 20, 2020, 33 out of 47 people on death row tested positive for COVID-19.
 Time reported that Corey Johnson and Dustin Higgs tested positive for COVID within weeks of their executions.

 The reason executions are superspreaders is because of lack of contact tracing, lack of social distancing and prison setups, according to reports from AP News.
-Those same reports show that employees at Terre Haute had contact with COVID-19 and likely spread it to other employees and inmates.
+Those same reports show that employees at Terre Haute had contact with COVID-19 and likely spread it to other employees and prisoners.
 And those employees often attempted to avoid contact tracing or quarantine if at risk.

-But COVID-19 still spread among staff members and inmates.
+But COVID-19 still spread among staff members and prisoners.
 Executions also spread COVID-19 to media witnesses, execution team members and even a spiritual adviser.
 While execution witnesses wore masks, they were still put into chambers with minimal social distancing and ventilation.
 And transportation to and from the death chamber building also provided no opportunity for social distancing.

 The BOP’s COVID-19 Records Are Vague

 While there’s no debate that case increases went hand in hand with executions, the BOP remains largely silent.
 The BOP did release some information regarding COVID-19 case numbers.
-For example, the BOP revealed that 726 of 1,200 inmates at Terre Haute contracted COVID and 692 recovered.
+For example, the BOP revealed that 726 of 1,200 housed at Terre Haute contracted COVID and 692 recovered.
 Further, BOP data showed a spike in cases between three on Nov.
 19 to 406 by Dec.
 29, 2020.